Nancy erber

 Beth Sutherland

 A lifelong organic home gardener, in recent years Beth Sutherland has become interested in native plants and herbal medicine.
-She has been studying the historical and current uses of native plants and local weeds in making medicine and supporting healthy living.
+She volunteers with native plant and garden groups, and is a Master Gardener in the Suffolk County program.
+She has been studying the historical and current uses of native plants and local weeds in supporting healthy living, and is a member of the American Herbalists Guild.

 Beth is a 35 year resident of Long Island, first in Centerport and now in Poquott.
 She is gradually transforming her yard from non-native plantings into a sanctuary for native plants, herbs and wildlife.